-In an effort to assess the cultural responsiveness of our workforce, we asked staff and volunteers to complete the Staff and Volunteer Cultural Humility Survey in March 2021.
+To assess the cultural responsiveness of our workforce, staff and volunteers were asked to complete the Staff and Volunteer Cultural Humility Survey in Spring 2022.
 The complete results are shown in Attachment E.

-There were 494 staff who completed the survey.
-Of these individuals, 41% were county staff, 57% were contract provider staff, and less than 2% were volunteers.
-57% were direct service/clinical/case management staff, 16% were administration/clerical staff who do not routinely interact with persons served, 12% were administration/clerical staff who do routinely interact with persons served, and 15% were management staff.
-The survey in the coming year will be expanded to help identify those who are working as peers or persons with lived experience.
+433 staff completed the survey.
+Of these individuals, 58.3% were county staff, 41.2% were contract provider staff, and less than 1% were volunteers.
+Of all staff responding to the survey, 36.5% were direct service/clinical/case management staff, 29.3% were administration/clerical staff who do not routinely interact with persons served, 14.3% were administration/clerical staff who do routinely interact with persons served, 15.2% were management staff, 3.7% were peer support, and 0.9% were paid peer staff.

-Of the individuals who completed the survey, the breakdown of staff by department/program is as follows: 25% from Children's Mental Health, 31% from Contracted Providers, 14% from the Adult System of Care, 9% from Administration, 3% from Finance/Accounting/Business Office, 6% from Managed Care, 3% from ISDS/Quality Improvement/Medical Records, 1% from Compliance, 6% from Public Health, and 2% from 'Other.'
+Of the 433 individuals who completed the survey, the breakdown of staff by department/program is as follows: 21% from Children's Mental Health, 15.5% from Contracts Department (MH/SUD), 14.5% from the Adult System of Care, 13.4% from Administration, 7.2% from Finance/Accounting/Business Office, 8.8% from Managed Care, 4.6% from ISDS/Quality Improvement/Medical Records, 1.2% from Compliance, and 13.9% from Public Behavioral Health.

-Of these survey respondents, 50% were Hispanic, 25% were White, 16% were Asian, 5% were Black, 1% were Native Hawaiian or Other Pacific Islanders, 1% were American Indian/Alaska Native, 1% were Middle Eastern, and 1% identified as 'Other.'
-Seventy-four percent (74%) of staff identify as Female, 25% identify as Male, 1% identify as Genderqueer, 0.2% identify as Transgender, and 0.2% identify as 'Other.'
-For sexual orientation, 91% of staff identified as Heterosexual, 4% as Gay or Lesbian, 3% as Bisexual, 1% as Queer, 1% identify as Questioning, and 0.5% as 'Other.'
+Of these 409 survey respondents who reported their race/ethnicity, 43.8% were Hispanic/Latino, 30.3% were White, 15.2% were Asian, 7.8% were Black, 0.2% were Native Hawaiian or Other Pacific Islanders, 1.2% were American Indian or Alaska Native, 1% were Middle Eastern, and 0.5% identified as 'Other.'
+For the 408 respondents who report their current gender identity, 74.5% identify as Female, 23.8% identify as Male, and 1.7% identify as another gender.
+For sexual orientation, 91.1% of staff identified as Heterosexual/Straight, and 8.9% as LGBTQ+.